This is the featured image of the Utilizing Tape Emulators blog article.

-Although it is true that there are many different types of audio processing effects out there, one of them called the Tape Effect is particularly used in today’s music production.
+Although there are many different types of audio processing effects, one of them, called the Tape Effect, is mainly used in today's music production.
 It introduces gentle compression and subtle saturation to the audio signal.
-Besides that, it’s widely praised for its warmth, the epithet you probably heard more than once when talking about analog sound.
+Besides that, it's widely praised for its warmth, the epithet you probably heard more than once when talking about analog sound.

 Tape Effect Introduction